51Degrees/specifications/pipeline-specification/features/data-updates.md

 ## Data refresh availability

-A data source may contain a timestamp that specifies when it was created and may contain a timestamp that indicates when refreshed data will be available.
+A data source might contain a timestamp that specifies when it was created and might contain a timestamp that indicates when refreshed data will be available.
 This information can be used to optimize polling, or to provide information as to how up-to-date the current data is.